AMGureev/dynamic_sys/app/README.md

-# Utilities for noise related projects
+# Ball in magnetic field